 Scheduled Hours of Operation

-Gate attendants will open the park on weekends in May before Memorial Day and September after Labor Day from 10:00 a.m. to 8:00 p.m. or sunset, whichever is earlier.
+Gate attendants may open the park on weekends in May before Memorial Day and September after Labor Day from 10:00 a.m. to 8:00 p.m. or sunset, whichever is earlier.
+Call ahead to ensure accessibility.

 The park will be open from 10:00 a.m. to 8:00 p.m., seven days a week from Memorial Day to Labor Day.